12 Giving Tuesday Ideas to Help Nonprofits Crush Their 2020 Fundraising Goals

 - Set a giving goal.
 Nothing motivates people like a goal.
 Set a fundraising objective and provide regular updates on your website and social media pages to encourage your supporters to help you reach your target.

 - Don’t forget email.
 Giving Tuesday is primarily driven by social media, but be sure to include calls for donations in your emails to customers.
-According to the 2019 M+R Benchmarks Study, email generated 13% of all online donation revenues in 2018.
+According to the 2019 M+R Benchmarks Study, email fundraising response rates increased 1% in 2019, and email generated 13% of all online donation revenues in 2018.

 - Spread the word.
 Ask your staff members, partners, and beneficiaries to spread the word about your Giving Tuesday goals on social media and by word of mouth.

 - Be mobile-friendly.
-Make sure your website is providing a good experience for mobile users—in 2018, mobile devices accounted for 48% of all traffic to nonprofit websites and 24% of online donations.
+Make sure your website is providing a good experience for mobile users—in 2019, 26% of online donations were made using a mobile device.

 - Create content.
 Write a blog about how people can make a difference by donating to your nonprofit on Giving Tuesday.
 Highlight the work your organization has done and detail how Giving Tuesday donations will be used to further your cause.